abalga/simplechat/README.md

 simplechat
 ==========

 A simple chat built on jGroups &amp; GWT.
+Work is in progress.